Bartlesville Radio » News » Fire Leads to Circle Mountain Evacuation

 Fire Leads to Circle Mountain Evacuation

-Circle Mountain residents are being evacuated due to multiple structures catching fire after a wildfire off Gap Road off HWY 123 south of Bartlesville on Friday afternoon.
+Circle Mountain residents were evacuated for more than four hours due to a grass fire started off Gap Road near HWY 123 south of Bartlesville on Friday afternoon.

+The all clear was given to Circle Mountain residents around 7:45 on Friday evening to return home, with the exception of those who leave on East Mountain Road.
+Residents were instructed to use the west entrance to Circle Mountain.

 Multiple agencies are tending to the fire.
-According to Washington County Emergency Managemnt, some buildings have been impacted.
+According to Washington County Emergency Management, multiple structures have been impacted.
+There were reports of explosions after some combustibles caught fire in the affected structures.

+Washington Co.
+Sheriff Scott Owen talks about the cause of the fire.

 There has been an evacuation shelter set up at Town and Country Church at 616 NE Washington Blvd. in Bartlesville for those affected.
-WCEM Deputy Director Melissa Mayes talks about the shelter.

-According to authorities wind is causing problems and crews are fighting any possible spread.
+According to authorities wind is causing issues and crews are fighting any possible spread.
+The winds have caused numerous reports tree damage and downed power lines.

-As of 4:30 PM HWY 123 South of Bartlesville is now closed due to the fire.

-There are reports of down power lines.
-There are not enough crews to be able to sit all of the downed lines because of the fires.
-Please stay aware and be cautious of downed powerlines.
+Authorities are urging people to stay aware and be extra-cautious of downed powerlines throughout Northeast Oklahoma.

+Fire crews from as far as Muskogee, Mayes, Ottawa and Craig Counties along with Adair, Pryor and Chimney Rock were seen on hand.

 « Back to News